mszostok/version/README.md

 ### `short` format

-JSON format that can be useful for CI examples, e.g. `<cli> version -ojson | jq .gitCommit`
+Short format can be useful for CI purposes to easily validate that the correct version is used.

 <br /><br />